-TARGET AUDIENCE: Junior to mid-level policy makers in central banks and finance ministries who have policy responsibilities related to capital account management.
+TARGET AUDIENCE: Junior to mid-level policy makers in central banks and finance ministries who have policy responsibilities related to capital flow management and liberalization.
 No prior knowledge of the material is required.

 QUALIFICATIONS: Participants are expected to have an advanced degree in economics or equivalent experience, good quantitative skills, and a basic knowledge of Microsoft Excel.
 It is recommended that applicants have taken either the Financial Programming and Policies (FPP) or the Macroeconomic Diagnostics (MDS) course.